 Bruce and his wife Susie relocated from Ellicott City, MD in April 2019.
 Bruce worked as a Project Manager for mechanical contractors (HVAC & Plumbing) for the last 41 years having worked on nuclear power plants (upgrades) and many government projects.
 He served on the board of directors for Plumbers & Steamfitters Joint Union Local 486-MCA Apprenticeship School, bringing budget, curriculum, teachers, training, discipline, recruitment, and interview experience to the Cacapon South Board.
 He and Susie are navigating their new world of “retirement” and look forward too many rewarding years in Cacapon South and experiencing everything Wild Wonderful West Virginia has to offer.

 Scott and his wife Beth love Cacapon South!
 Owners since July 2012, their log home is on an old logging road affectionately called “Lazy Bear Lane.”
 An attorney in Washington D.C. for many years, Scott’s practice changed to part-time in the early months of 2018.
 Beth is a retired teacher and administrator with the Fairfax County (Virginia) Public Schools.
 Although they had been splitting time between Cacapon South and their home in McLean, Virginia, in late 2017 Cacapon South became Scott and Beth’s full-time home.
-They have four sons, four daughters-in-law, and eight grandchildren (with Number 9 on the way!).
+They have four sons, four daughters-in-law, and nine grandchildren.
+Scott serves as Treasurer.

 Reidonna King (Current term: March 2020 – March 2023)

 Reidonna has been a full-time resident since 2013.
 She lives here with her husband Julian.
 Currently, she is an after-school program director.
 Past experience includes 15 years in Cary, North Carolina where she served as a customer service specialist at the Public Works and Utility Department.
 She also held a real estate broker license for 20 years, working primarily with developers on new home sales.
-Reidonna leads the Architectural Review Committee.
+Reidonna is President of the Board of Directors.